 “As part of our country’s economic recovery, it is critical to provide accessible pathways to higher wages and jobs for as many individuals as possible,” said Dr. Tara Laughlin, Education Designer and Micro-Credentialing Project Manager, Education Design Lab.
 “To do this, we need scalable, automated assessments and an ecosystem of tools seamlessly sharing data to make learners’ skills visible and shareable, while also providing the learner with ownership over their own records — XCredit will do just that.”

-Supported by the Walmart Foundation, the Lab’s XCredit project will design, test and pilot two approaches to assessing and validating these skills.
+Supported by Walmart, the Lab’s XCredit project will design, test and pilot two approaches to assessing and validating these skills.
 The first approach is through skill assessments, experiential assessments that allow an individual to showcase the skills they have gained.
 The second is through skill artifacts that act as credible, real world evidence of skills.
 When combined, these two approaches will help learner-earners seeking better job and career outcomes to leverage the skills they already have, giving value and respect to their lived experiences.
 Once learners’ skills are validated by either of these two approaches, the third key piece of XCredit is establishing an interoperable ecosystem, which will enable seamless sharing of data to make learners’ skills visible and shareable.

 “Translating real-world experiences into credentials can open up so many new doors for people,” said Sean Murphy, senior manager at Walmart.org.
 “XCredit has the potential to unlock new career paths for job seekers and expand talent pools for employers, and we’re proud to support this good work.”